 Hitler nurtured ambitions of becoming an artist and in 1909, shortly before his 20th birthday, he moved to Vienna with a dream of gaining admission to the local academy.
-But while Hitler was a capable artist, he had little originality or natural flair and the academy twice rejected him.
-He spent the next four years scraping together a living selling postcards and small paintings.
+While Hitler was a capable artist, he had little originality or natural flair and the academy twice rejected him.
+He spent the next four years surviving by selling postcards and small paintings.
 When without money, Hitler lived in Vienna’s doss houses (homeless shelters) where he spent time with destitute men.

 Victor Klemperer, writer

 The mechanics of Hitler’s oratory were meticulously planned and choreographed.
 He often arrived late to meetings and rallies, deliberately keeping his audience waiting to heighten the sense of expectation.
 Many of his speeches began with a series of questions or challenges, delivered quietly, calmly, almost hesitatingly.
 The NSDAP leader would then begin to address these rhetorical questions and provide his own answers.
 As he did, the urgency and volume of his voice escalated and his gesturing and gesticulating became more exaggerated and dramatic.

 Confronted by government troops and Munich police, Hitler and his followers were fired on and several were killed or wounded.
 Hitler himself was arrested and charged with high treason.
 His trial in early 1924 should have exposed the plottings of a twisted mind; instead, it gave Hitler a public platform to air his political views.
 Hitler was eventually found guilty and imprisoned for five years, though he was treated leniently and released after just nine months.

 With regard to government, Hitler loathed democracy and parliamentary politics, associating them with weakness, indecision and infiltration.
 He instead desired the creation of a Third Reich: a revival of the great German empires of historical times.
 This new regime would boast a strong authoritarian government under the control of a powerful leader.
-It would cleanse Germany of communists, a group that Hitler loathed, and purge the nation of racial ‘undesirables’ such as Jews.
+It would cleanse Germany of communists, a group Hitler loathed, and purge the nation of racial ‘undesirables’ such as Jews.

 1. Adolf Hitler was born in an Austrian town near the border of Germany.
-He was the son of working class parents, a short tempered civil servant and a gentle Catholic housewife.
+He was the son of working-class parents, a short-tempered civil servant and a gentle Catholic housewife.